APERTΩARTS

 APERTO (Latin: to expose, ’lay bare’) ARTS is a tribute to the curators Achille Bonito Oliva and Harald Zeeman of the APERTO program integrating works by young artists into the Venice Biennale.

 With the ideal of engaging wider audiences with Art, independent curator Lavínia Diniz Freitas founded the international curatorial platform APERTΩARTS.
-Conceiving and producing inventive, boundary-breaking, narrative-driven exhibition experiences, our projects showcase classical and contemporary art employing rich storytelling, new media and technology.Often working at the creative crossroads of art and sciences, ApertΩArts invites audiences on unique journeys offering spatial and sensory conditions for embodied experiences that invigorate public discourse and inspire social change.With an innovative approach to public engagement, our work has attracted tens of thousands of people and garnered attention from an array of different media outlets internationally, such as focus feature at ZDF Heute Journal, ARTE, Forbes, FRIEZE, ARTNET, MDR Kultur TV and Radio, Süddeutsche Zeitung, and designboom.Most recently, the exhibitions on intercultural exchange, In the Planet Where We Met (Peru and Lebanon) and Forged Multiculturalism (artists from the African diaspora in Brazil and from the former African Gold Coast) were finalists for Bienalsur 2021.In the public realm, Beacon, the monumental sculpture by Karolina Halatek, commissioned by the Royal Commission of the City of Riyadh for its public art programme, was on display at the King Abdul Aziz Historical Centre (Noor Riyadh Festival) was awarded a Guinness Record; Event Horizon by Stoyan Dechev stood in Regent's Park, London (Frieze Sculpture 2021).Currently, Diniz Freitas is exploring the shared history of China and Brazil with a visual and sound artist from Macau in a solo exhibition in New York.
+Conceiving and producing inventive, boundary-breaking, narrative-driven exhibition experiences, our projects showcase classical and contemporary art employing rich storytelling, new media and technology.Often working at the creative crossroads of art and sciences, ApertΩArts invites audiences on unique journeys offering spatial and sensory conditions for embodied experiences that invigorate public discourse and inspire social change.With an innovative approach to public engagement, our work has attracted tens of thousands of people and garnered attention from an array of different media outlets internationally, such as focus feature at ZDF Heute Journal, ARTE, Forbes, FRIEZE, ARTNET, MDR Kultur TV and Radio, Süddeutsche Zeitung, and designboom.Most recently, the exhibitions on intercultural exchange, In the Planet Where We Met (Peru and Lebanon) and Forged Multiculturalism (artists from the African diaspora in Brazil and from the former African Gold Coast) were finalists for Bienalsur 2021.In the public realm, Beacon, the monumental sculpture by Karolina Halatek, commissioned by the Royal Commission of the City of Riyadh for its public art programme, was on display at the King Abdul Aziz Historical Centre (Noor Riyadh Festival) was awarded a Guinness Record; Event Horizon by Stoyan Dechev stood in Regent's Park, London (Frieze Sculpture 2021); HalateK's Relic (2023) could be enjoyed a whole summer on the Metz Opera Terrace, France, and Ascent »black« (2023) in the Ryadh Season, Saudi Arabia.Jambo Venice is an ongoing transnational project in which people from Venice and Zanzibar actively participate.
+Through images and writing elements, it seeks to connect cultural traditions in public space and, parallel to the theme of the current biennale, “Foreigners Everywhere,” stimulate a dialogue that goes beyond the concept of nationality.

 Contact